 Testosterone and dihydrotestosterone

 Testosterone is the main male sex hormone.
 It is produced in the testicles due to the action of LH.
-It is also produced by the adrenal glands in both men and women, as well as by the ovaries in women, although in a small proportion.
+It is also produced by the adrenal glands in both men and women, as well as by the ovaries in women, although in a small quantities.

 5α-dihydrotestosterone (5α-DHT) derives from testosterone, that is, it is generated out of testosterone thanks to the action of 5α-reductases enzymes.